 Initialize Config

-Generate or update the Nova config file with an interactive wizard by guiding you towards each step, and saving when you're done.
+Generate or update the Nova config file with an interactive wizard that guides you through each step and saves when you confirm.

 Summary